 Interested infant-toddler teachers may apply to participate in AWARD$ Plus, but individuals can only participate in one supplement program.
 If you are currently receiving WAGE$ or a local supplement and a waiting list exists for AWARD$ Plus, you may continue to be paid by your current program until funding is available for AWARD$ Plus.
 If your current initiative provides higher payments, consider continuing with that program.
-If you are unsure which supplement program is most beneficial to you, contact an AWARD$ Plus Counselor at 919-967-3272.
+If you are unsure which supplement program is most beneficial to you, contact an AWARD$ Plus or WAGE$ specialist at 919-967-3272.

 My county participates on WAGE$ at Tier Three.
 Should I apply to AWARD$ Plus?

 The supplement amounts for a Tier Three county are higher than the Tier Two supplements provided by AWARD$ Plus.
 If you are an active WAGE$ participant in a Tier Three county, you would receive a higher supplement by staying on WAGE$.
 However, the eligibility requirements may be different.
-If you are unfamiliar with your county’s eligibility, please call a WAGE$ counselor at 919-967-3272.
+If you are unfamiliar with your county’s eligibility, please call a WAGE$ specialist at 919-967-3272.
 If you are currently on a waiting list in one of these counties, and there is no waiting list for AWARD$ Plus, you may consider moving to AWARD$ Plus with the understanding your supplement would be less.